scottfister/scottfister.github.io/_posts/2014-09-05-the-best-way-to-do-ember-authentication.markdown

 1. Login and Logout controllers to authenticate with your backend
 2. A "Session" object that handles state and persistance
+3. An Adapter to include the token in request headers
-3. A [mixin][ember-mixins] that can be included in controllers that require a valid session
+4. A [mixin][ember-mixins] that can be included in controllers that require a valid session

 # Authenticating with the backend server
 The general consensus on authentication seems to be including a token in request headers.
 This token is retrieved by the client supplying a valid username/password combination to the server.